Skip to main content

 St Peter ad Vincula Church> Combe Martin often holds 'Messy Church', crafts, games and activities.
 There is usually a Village Flower Festival at the parish church during August.
 These events and others are advertised on Facebook/St Peter ad Vincula Combe Martin.

-In 2024, the Hunting of the Earl of Rone> festival took place from May 24-27.
+In 2024, the Hunting of the Earl of Rone> festival usually takes place over the last four days of the annual spring bank holiday.
 Official details and times are posted on the Earl of Rone website.
-Don't miss it in 2025.
+Don't miss it in 2026, dates to be confirmed.

 Watched by hundreds of spectators, the captured Earl is placed backwards on a donkey, then paraded, 'shot', and heckled through the streets of Combe Martin.
 The parade pauses at the Pack o' Cards Inn>.